penske-media-corp/pmc-vvv/README.md

     1. Note, we must tell PHPUnit where our test bootstraps are located.
 Note, this must be done each time you SSH into vagrant (See below PHPStorm docs to automate this).
 Note, change `sportico-com` to the site you're testing within.
     ```
     $ vagrant ssh
+    You can add these variables to your bash, but make sure they are at the bottom of ~/.bash_alias as not to conflict with vvv's settings.
     $ export PMC_PHPUNIT_BOOTSTRAP=/srv/www/sportico-com/public_html/wp-content/plugins/pmc-plugins/pmc-unit-test/bootstrap.php
     $ export WP_TESTS_DIR=/srv/www/sportico-com/public_html/tests/phpunit